 On leaving the army in 1994, Ian continued his busy performing teaching career as well as developing his teaching and music management business.
 He studied with the late Kenny Clare and then went on to acting as dep for Kenny back in the 80's with ‘The Pizza Express All-stars' in London’s West End Jazz Clubs.
 Other Freelance engagements have included dates with The Royal Philharmonic Orchestra and television broadcasts with Lulu, Diana Krall, Marti Pellow and Russell Watson.
 In 2014, Ian was invited to perform on board the cruise ship Minerva to commemorate the D Day 70th anniversary, with a band consisting of former Royal Marine’s musicians.

 Ian holds the post of Head of Percussion and Contemporary Music at St Catherine’s School in Bramley, Surrey and is also the Director of the school’s Concert and Jazz Band.
-His other musical activities include directing the Farnham Big Band and running his own Big Band, The Ian James Orchestra, who perform all over the country.
+His other musical activities include running the ‘UK Forces Veterans Show Band’, a group of ex-musicians who have served in the Army, Royal Marines and Royal Air Force.

-Mrs G Hannant – Music Administrator and PA to the Director of Music
+Mrs G Redpath– Music Administrator and PA to the Director of Music

 Having studied Modern Languages at Manchester, Gillian went on to take a Master’s Diploma in Marketing.
 She has worked in Marketing, International Events and as a trilingual PA for an International Medical Laser Company, a Global Investment Company and for the IISS, a political think tank; running conferences across Europe, Asia and the Middle East.
 Gillian has lived and studied in Vienna, Austria.
 Gillian joined St Catherine’s in 2009.
 As a mother of two young boys she now spends most of her weekends watching climbing competitions or cheering at the side of a rugby, football or cricket pitch.